Mukul1127/Minecraft-Java-Flags/README.md

 <br/>

 # Frequently Asked Questions
 - Java tweaks improve server performance and client stuttering, but they don't boost average client FPS much (if at all).
-For that, running [correct/up-to-date graphics drivers](https://github.com/CaffeineMC/sodium-fabric/wiki/Driver-Compatibility) and [performance mods](https://github.com/TheUsefulLists/UsefulMods) is far more important.
+For that, running [correct/up-to-date graphics drivers](https://github.com/CaffeineMC/sodium-fabric/wiki/Driver-Compatibility) helps.

 - IBM's OpenJ9 does indeed save RAM, as its reputation would suggest, but is over 30% slower at server chunkgen in my tests.
 If there are any flags that make it competitive with OpenJDK, please let me know on Discord or make a issue.